abdumaa/HiQualProp/README.md

 **We only share tweet-ids and labels and not processed datasets in this repository due to Twitter privacy policy.
 However, upon individual requests (`blinded`), we can make the data available.**

-We keep our annotated HiQualProp dataset in `Data/HiQualProp`.
+We keep our annotated HQP dataset in `Data/HiQualProp`.

 For few-shot learning, data samples would be generated to `few-shot/data_splitted` automatically when experiments are executed.